 I love to make miniatures.
 I started making books that fit into a matchbox pretty much immediately when I started making books.
-For the same reason many bookbinders do: Because these leftovers of beautiful papers and leather and whatnot are lying around, and they seem to good to toss.
-So we make another, smaller book from it.
-But there are still leftovers…
+I started to accumulate scraps of beautiful papers and leather, cut offs left over from larger books, and they seem to good to toss.
+So I made another, smaller book from it.
+But there were still leftovers…

 I once made a minitature library, just to give it away.
-I don’t clearly remember what for.
 I think it was for a promotion for an Etsy Team I was a member of at the time.
 Here the whole shelf with eight books fit inside the matchbox.
 You can see it on the right.

-I have some sweets related books.
-On the left you can see my mini ritter sport booklets, but there were also toffiffee books, each the size of one toffiffee and sitting inside the original box.
+When I made a series of journals using foil packaging (like bags of crisps or Asian soups) for journals, I also made a series of mini ritter sport books.
+And once I started, I made other sweet related miniatures, like the toffiffee books, each the size of one toffiffee and sitting inside the original box.
 There were also mini note blocks which looked like alsorts liquorice…

 To touch and to cut was a miniature book, and the first of my works with a mathematical content, The City/Die Stadt is a miniature book, sitting in a matchbox again, The Smiley Oracle, …